MarcusHoltz/marcusholtz.github.io/_posts/2024-05-21-copy-m3u-playlist-files-to-directory.md

 ---
-title: Create a copy of your playlist files to a directory
+title: Create a copy of your playlist's music files to a directory
 date: 2024-05-21 11:33:00 -0700
 categories: [Script, Files]
 tags: [administration, techtip, script, rename, files, playlist]